bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ## 2. Credential Overview

 _A paragraph summarizing what the Credential(s) is, its purpose, and other notable information._
+Note: This credential supersedes the Member Card credential previously issued to lawyers from LSBC.

 ### 2.1 Credential Details